MrJuuls/MrJuuls/README.md

 🔪 **Silent Prey** - A horror-stealth game where you sneak around collecting weapons while avoiding a killer that hunts you by sound.
 Sprint and they'll hear your footsteps - stay quiet to survive!
 Built in Unity/C# for my Game Dev program at HvA.

 🌌 **Stargazer** - An astronomy exploration game where you play as a telescope, discovering planets, stars, and constellations.
 Each discovery comes with its own lore and information.
-My personal project to learn Unreal Engine outside of school.
+My personal project to learn Unreal Engine outside of Uni.

 ---